 Also, while there are bases that contain only naturally-derived ingredients, no melt and pour soap base is completely natural.

 There are plenty of benefits to making your own cold process soap.
 Some of the biggies are:

-Remember that when soap is made, salts of fatty acids and glycerin are created.
+Handmade soap is more moisturizing than detergent bars.
+Remember, salts if fatty acids and glycerin is created when soap is made.
 It’s the glycerin that makes handmade soap so much more moisturizing than detergent bars or commercially-made soap.

 One thing to realize, though, is you aren’t going to save money making your own soap if you’re currently buying inexpensive detergent bars for $.99.
 Your handmade soap will still cost more, but you’re comparing apples and oranges!